JustinLindsey/Simple-SQL-Projects/README.md

 # Simple-SQL-Projects
 In here I have different projects that show my familiarity with SQL.
 I have data cleaning and validation, as well as queries for analyzation that links to vizualizations on Tableau.
+All the projects are just stepping stones for current and future Case Studies.

 ### Covid SQL Project
 For this first project.
 I took a data set that displayed data related to Covid.
 This included data about vaccinations, cases, location, mortality rate, and so much more!
 The dataset is huge, and I could've easily spent another month analyzing it, but I wanted to primarily focus on the mortality rate, location, and vaccinations to see how they all correlated.
 I have both the [dataset used](https://ourworldindata.org/covid-deaths) as well as the link to the [tableau visualization](https://public.tableau.com/app/profile/justin.lindsey/viz/CovidProjectDashboard_16626912379570/Dashboard1) related to my project.